jcaillon/valet/tests.d/self-release/results.approved.md

    5 ░ - ✨ feature
    6 ░ - 🐞 fix
    7 ░
-🙈 mocked interactive::promptYesNo Do you want to continue with the release of version 1.2.3? false INFO     The current version of valet is: 1.2.3.
+🙈 mocked interactive::promptYesNo Do you want to continue with the release of version 1.2.3? default=false INFO     The current version of valet is: 1.2.3.
 INFO     The bumped version of valet is: 2.0.0.
 SUCCESS  The new version has been released, check: https://github.com/jcaillon/valet/releases/latest.